juls-ian/the-searcher-admin/doc/workflow.md

 2. In the `vite.config.js` add an alias in the `defineConfig` as needed

 3. Setup the project structure

-4. Separate two folders for the resources
+Separate two folders for the resources:
 - `src/assets/`
   - `images` -> images used in components (logos, banners, illustrations)
-  - `styles` -> scss files
+  - scss files -> follow 7-1 architecture
   - `icons` -> custom SVG icons.
   - `fonts`
   - `logos`